-Additionally, for this list, I polled users online and asked them what some of their favorite VSTs are to use, so I can’t vouch for all of them personally.
+Additionally, for this list, I polled users online and asked them what some of their favourite VSTs are to use, so I can’t vouch for all of them personally.

 This is a synth plug-in made by U-he and based off of the Roland Juno-60 which came out in 1982.
 It’s a classic.
 This plug-in has quite a bit more functionality, however, and it’s powered by Amazona.de.
 U-he has a reputation for imitating analog models well.

 This is a collection of 28 plug-ins that are extremely popular with not only GarageBand users but for other DAW users as well.
 You could also pay for the license on Plugin Boutique for the Complete Bundle, which will give you almost every plugin you could ever want with top-of-the-line features and functionalities.

 This package includes reverb, mixing and mastering tools, modulators, filters, compressors, flangers, phasers, tremolos, tuners, vibratos, limiters, loudness analyzers, notepads, oscillators, and shapers.